jsinghmongia/potterlang/README.md

 # PotterLang

-**PotterLang** is an interpreted, Harry Potter-themed programming language implemented in Python.
+PotterLang is an interpreted, wizarding-themed programming language implemented in Python.

-PotterLang uses magical incantations as programming constructs while retaining familiar programming concepts such as variables, expressions, conditionals, loops, functions, arrays, exception handling, lexical analysis, parsing, scoped environments, and tree-walk interpretation.
+The language combines familiar programming concepts with magical terminology.
+Programs support variables, expressions, conditionals, loops, functions, recursion, arrays, input, exception handling, scoped environments, and a tree-walk interpreter.

-PotterLang source files use the `.wand` extension.
+PotterLang source files use the `.wand` file extension.

+The current package version is **0.1.2**.

 ---